Sang Lan: Advocacy

-Sang was later a student at Peking University.
+Sang enrolled in Peking University in 2002.
 She has continued a rigorous physical therapy regimen and has regained some use of her arms and hands.
 She has also expressed an interest in returning to competitive sports and hoped to represent China as a table tennis player at the 2008 Summer Paralympics.

 Personal life

-In 2013, Sang married Huang Jian (黄健) who was a former fencer in the Chinese national team.
+In 2013, Sang married Huang Jian (黄健), a former fencer in the Chinese national team.
 The couple had a son born a year later.